atiradocc/conformity-custom-rule/README.md

 Usage:

-custom-rule help for overall help custom-rule command help for help on each action
+custom-rule help for overall help. custom-rule command help for help on each action.

 # conformity terraform provider